 III.
 DORSEY'S SEARCH

-An extension of the Plumtree Branch trail from Columbia Road to the existing alignment is feasible and is located along an existing utility easement.
-The field review indicated that the proposed connections are feasible with relatively level terrain and no wetlands observed in the area.
-A review of the existing paths crossing Brightbay Way and connecting to Wild Filly Court indicated that they do not have ramps for easy bicycle access.
+An extension of the Plumtree Branch trail from Columbia Road to the existing the existing paths crossing Brightbay Way and connecting to Wild Filly Court indicated that they do not have ramps for easy bicycle access.